SkyLeite/WeebBot-v2/README.md

 ## How to install

 Just clone this repo, edit the settings.py with your API Token and Owner ID, run the bot.py file, and you should be good to go.
-Requirements are discord.py, ffmpeg and requests.
+Requirements are discord.py, ffmpeg, requests and feedparser (for bumped article alerts).

 ## Commands